-After migrating mailboxes to Office 365, there are post-migration tasks that must be completed.
+After migrating mailboxes to Microsoft 365 or Office 365, there are post-migration tasks that must be completed.

 To complete post-migration tasks:

-Activate Office 365 user accounts for the migrated accounts by assigning licenses: If you don't assign a license, the mailbox is disabled when the grace period (30 days) ends.
-To assign a license in the Microsoft 365 admin center, see Assign licenses to users in Office 365 for business.
+Activate user accounts for the migrated accounts by assigning licenses: If you don't assign a license, the mailbox is disabled when the grace period (30 days) ends.
+To assign a license in the Microsoft 365 admin center, see Add users individually or in bulk.

-Create an Autodiscover DNS record so users can easily get to their mailboxes: After all on-premises mailboxes are migrated to Office 365, you can configure an Autodiscover DNS record for your Office 365 organization to enable users to easily connect to their new Office 365 mailboxes with Outlook and mobile clients.
-This new Autodiscover DNS record has to use the same namespace that you're using for your Office 365 organization.
+Create an Autodiscover DNS record so users can easily get to their mailboxes: After all on-premises mailboxes are migrated to Microsoft 365 or Office 365, you can configure an Autodiscover DNS record for your Microsoft 365 or Office 365 organization to enable users to easily connect to their new Microsoft 365 or Office 365 mailboxes with Outlook and mobile clients.
+This new Autodiscover DNS record has to use the same namespace that you're using for your Microsoft 365 or Office 365 organization.
 For example, if your cloud-based namespace is cloud.contoso.com, the Autodiscover DNS record you need to create is autodiscover.cloud.contoso.com.

 Microsoft 365 or Office 365 uses a CNAME record to implement the Autodiscover service for Outlook and mobile clients.
 The Autodiscover CNAME record must contain the following information:

-For more information, see Create DNS records for Office 365 when you manage your DNS records.
+For more information, see Add DNS records to connect your domain.

-Decommission on-premises Exchange servers: After you've verified that all email is being routed directly to the Office 365 mailboxes, have completed the migration, and no longer need to maintain your on-premises email organization, you can uninstall Exchange.
+Decommission on-premises Exchange servers: After you've verified that all email is being routed directly to the Microsoft 365 or Office 365 mailboxes, have completed the migration, and no longer need to maintain your on-premises email organization, you can uninstall Exchange.

 For more information, see the following: